johnnycistudent/dogdeal/README.md

    **ii.** Scroll and Search through the available dogs by either manually clicking through the pages available or using the search box to find a specific query.
    **iii.** Click on the "View Ad" button within the advertisement table display or click on the title of the ad to view the full ad.

-2. I would like to create a user profile to be able to interact with the site further.
+2. I would like to create a user account to be able to interact with the site further.

    **i.** If in mobile view, click on the hamburger menu to reveal the "Register" page link and click it to go through to the Register page.
 If viewing from a desktop, the "Register" link is simply in the navbar.
    **ii.** Fill in the form fields - email address, username, password and confirm your password.